heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 **Guidance Screen** (`GuidanceActivity.java`)
 - Shows a `GuidanceManeuverView` to indicate the next maneuvers
-- A `MapFragment` to show the current position and orientation on the map
+- An `AndroidXMapFragment` to show the current position and orientation on the map
 - An Android `Button` to stop guidance

 First we need to create a new Android project, integrate the HERE Mobile SDK and the HERE Mobile SDK UI Kit.
 If you followed the [Quick Start](QuickStart.md) guide, you have already created a `MainActivity` as the main entry point to your application.
 If you prefer, you can also integrate this example into an existing application.
 The following steps will remain the same.